To lose weight, you need to eat fewer calories than you burn. However, reducing the amount of food you eat to cut calories can be difficult.

 Even meals you think are healthy or low-calorie can contain hidden sugars and fats, bumping up their calorie content.

-Cooking your own food will give you better control over the number of calories you're eating.
+Cooking your own meals gives you better control over the number of calories you eat.

 If you keep junk food within easy reach, it’s much easier to eat.

-It can be especially problematic if you're the sort of person who eats when you're stressed or bored.
+It can be especially problematic if you tend to eat when you’re stressed or bored.

-To stop you reaching for unhealthy snacks, keep them out of the house.
+To stop the urge to reach for unhealthy snacks, keep them out of the house.

-In fact, one study found that, at a buffet, people with larger dinner plates ate 45% more food than those who used the smaller plate size (16).
+In fact, one study found that people with larger dinner plates at a buffet ate 45% more food than those who used the smaller plate size (

 Choosing a smaller plate is a simple trick that could keep your portion sizes on track and curb overeating.